-The Lincoln Continental looks expensive.
-There's good reason why: Just take in that shiny honeycomb grille, the bulging hood, sleek sides and tapered rear.
+The new Lincoln Continental looks expensive and draws inspiration from classic Lincoln Continental models from the early 1960s.
+Just take in that shiny honeycomb grille, the bulging hood, sleek sides and tapered rear.
 Its size itself makes a statement, living large at over 201 inches in length.
 Among the Continental's most notable design elements are the E-latch electronic door handles, situated in the beltline just below the windows and sitting stationary.
 Rather than pulling them, you simply reach and press a button to open.
-Optional is a feature that gently opens and closes the doors -- just like on a Rolls-Royce!
+Optional is a feature that gently opens and closes the doors -- just like on a Rolls-Royce.

-The 2017 Lincoln Continental has a Manufacturer's Suggested Retail Price (MSRP) starting at $45,645 for a base model.
-At $48,600, we think the Select is a better bet.
-From there, prices zoom to the mid-$50,000 to mid-$60,000 range for Reserve and Black Label models, respectably.
+The 2018 Lincoln Continental has a Manufacturer's Suggested Retail Price (MSRP) starting at about $46,000 for a base model, including the $925 destination fee.
+At just over $50,000, we think the Select is a better bet.
+From there, prices zoom to the mid-$50,000 range for the Continental Reserve and about $70,000 for the Continental Black Label models.
 A loaded Black Label can kiss $80,000.
-At these prices, this full-size luxury sedan is more comparable to slightly smaller rivals like the Audi A6, Volvo S90, Acura RDX, Lexus GS and BMW 5 Series.
-We think the Continental's best value is nearer its base price.
+At these prices, this full-size luxury sedan is more comparable to slightly smaller rivals like the Audi A6, Volvo S90, Acura RLX, Lexus GS, Mercedes E-Class, Cadillac CTS and BMW 5 Series.
+As much as we appreciate a fully loaded 400-horsepower, all-wheel-drive Black Label model, the Continental's best value is nearer its base price.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying.
 The Lincoln Continental's resale value is predicted to be only marginal.

-The 2017 Lincoln Continental comes in four trims: Premiere, Select, Reserve and Black Label.
-A base Premiere model includes heated and 10-way-adjustable front seats, power-operated steering-wheel adjustment, universal garage-door opener, auto-hold brake system (convenient at stop lights), rearview camera and parking-aid system.
-The Lincoln includes an 8-inch capacitive touch screen and the Sync3 system that's compatible with Apple CarPlay and Android Auto.
+The 2018 Lincoln Continental comes in four trims: Premiere, Select, Reserve and Black Label.
+A base Premiere model includes heated and 10-way-adjustable front seats, power-operated steering-wheel adjustment, universal garage-door opener, auto-hold brake system (convenient at stoplights), rearview camera and parking-aid system, dual-zone automatic climate-control system and 18-inch wheels.
+The Lincoln also includes an 8-inch touch screen and the Sync3 infotainment system that's compatible with Apple CarPlay and Android Auto and includes a 4G onboard Wi-Fi hotspot.
 For around $3,000 more, we suggest the Select model, which adds leather interior, hands-free power-operated trunk, self-closing/opening doors, and the ability to add more option packages.

-A Reserve model adds navigation, blind-spot monitoring, tri-zone climate control and the 2.7-liter twin-turbo V6.
-In addition to more features like Venetian leather and other fancy bits, the Black Label model comes with exclusive services ranging from culinary adventures to vehicle pickup and delivery.
-Other goodies include the 3.0-liter twin-turbo V6 engine, rear-seat package with recline function and heat/ventilation, the Revel audio systems, and active safety and driving aids such as dynamic cruise control, lane-keep assist and automatic emergency braking.
-All-wheel drive can be had in lieu of the standard front-drive.
+A new Lincoln Continental Reserve model adds navigation, blind-spot monitoring, tri-zone climate control and the 2.7-liter twin-turbo V6 with 335 horsepower.
+In addition to more features like Venetian leather and other fancy bits, the Black Label model comes with exclusive services ranging from culinary adventures to complimentary car washes and travel perks.
+Other goodies include the 400-horsepower 3.0-liter twin-turbo V6 engine, which makes the Continental one of the most powerful sedans in it class, a rear-seat package with recline function and heat/ventilation, the Revel premium 19-speaker audio system, and active safety and driving aids such as dynamic cruise control, lane-keep assist and automatic emergency braking.
+All-wheel drive is available on all models.

 Under the Hood

-A trio of V6 engines is available in the 2017 Continental.
-Standard is a naturally aspirated (non-turbo) 3.7-liter V6.
-Optional are a 2.7-liter twin-turbo or 3.0-liter twin-turbo.
-The Lincoln Continental is front-wheel drive (FWD), but all-wheel drive (AWD) can be had on all three engines and is exclusive to the 3.0-liter.
+A trio of V6 engines is available in the 2018 Continental.
+Standard is a naturally aspirated (non-turbo) 3.7-liter V6 with 305 horsepower.
+Optional are a 335-horsepower 2.7-liter twin-turbo or 3.0-liter twin-turbo with a serious 400 horsepower.
+The Lincoln Continental is front-wheel drive (FWD), but all-wheel drive (AWD) can be had on all three engines for about $2,000 and is exclusive to the 3.0-liter.
 All use a 6-speed automatic transmission that does a fine job.
 The big Continental isn't especially thrifty with fuel, with all engines achieving about 20 mpg combined.

 305 horsepower @ 6,500 rpm